 5. Jared Spool

 A software developer and programmer, Jared founded User Interface Engineering in 1988.
-He has more than 15 years of experience conducting usability evaluations on a variety of products, and has also found the time to author a book on Website design.
+He has more than 15 years of experience conducting user surveys on a variety of products, and has also found the time to author a book on Website design.

 — Jared Spool (@jmspool) August 13, 2014